Cricket in Oceania: Kiribati

 Arthur Grimble, a future Resident Commissioner of the Gilbert and Ellice Islands colony, recounted in his memoir, A Pattern of Islands, that cricket was "going strong" on Ocean Island (now Banaba) at the time of his arrival in 1914.
 Ten years later, according to Grimble, it was "popular everywhere" in the islands, although it subsequently declined.
 Cricket was still regularly played on Ocean Island in the 1950s, where there were two main teams – one featuring mainly Australians and New Zealanders employed by the British Phosphate Commission, and the other featuring members of the local police force, who were predominantly indigenous Gilbertese.
 The pitch on the island's sports ground was made from coconut matting ground, with the outfield was covered in pieces of coral.
 According to the 1997 Wisden Cricketers' Almanack, a Kiribati representative team had toured Tuvalu in a fixture earlier in the 1990s, winning the match after their last batsman hit a six off the final ball.

 Nauru

 There are a number of photographs of formal cricket matches being played on Nauru in the early 20th century.
 One of these, dating from 1908 (during the period of the German protectorate), depicts Europeans and Nauruans playing together on a pitch surrounded by palm trees (watched on from a makeshift pavilion), and is titled "1st Match at Nauru".
 During the time of the British Phosphate Commission, cricket was cited by Australian newspapers as a key part of social life in the island.
 More recently, cricket has been popular (especially among Sri Lankans) in the Australian immigration detention centre on Nauru.

 New Caledonia

+Cricket was introduced to New Caledonia by English missionaries.
+It is currently mostly played by women.However, there are plans to become an ICC member soon.